The Vibe Coding Bible

 .cursorrulesin your project's root directory. - Copy the text above and paste it into the file.

-- Restart your AI editor (Cursor, Windsurf, etc.) to apply the new "brain".
+CLAUDE.mdorAGENTS.mdso terminal sessions inherit them—see Context Files. - Restart your AI editor (Cursor, Windsurf, etc.) to apply the new "brain".